spryker/spryker-docs/_includes/pbc/all/install-features/202400.0/install-the-product-offer-shipment-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that the following module has been installed:
+Make sure the following modules have been installed:

 | MODULE                                   | EXPECTED DIRECTORY                                           |
 |------------------------------------------|--------------------------------------------------------------|